atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

-the distress which Jhe discovered, on his i being inclined to quit her, rather than I displease his father, absolutely overcame him; and he, at last, told her, that if. she would make herself easy, he would be hers. — Adding, that he would write to his father, let him know he was engaged to her beyond a poshbility of recalling his promise, implore his pardoij for acting without his approbation, on this one occasion, and asfure him that, upon every other, he would always endeavour to prove himself the most dutiful of Sons.
+the distress which Jhe discovered, on his i being inclined to quit her, rather than I displease his father, absolutely overcame him; and he, at last, told her, that if. she would make herself easy, he would be hers. --Adding, that he would write to his father, let him know he was engaged to her beyond a poshbility of recalling his promise, implore his pardoij for acting without his approbation, on this one occasion, and asfure him that, upon every other, he would always endeavour to prove himself the most dutiful of Sons.
-This letter being dispatched— — hav
+This letter being dispatched----hav
 >
-been written without his approbation, merely to quiet sally’s conscience, whom. he most Sincerely loved — he Sat dowii and began to consider what he had not once thought of while he was writing to vol. II E his «
+been written without his approbation, merely to quiet sally’s conscience, whom. he most Sincerely loved --he Sat dowii and began to consider what he had not once thought of while he was writing to vol. II E his «
 0